-^{}Lump sum reimbursements of the federal, provincial/district governments' agencies have been included in the respective health expenditures of financing agent defined as "Other" whileKP also includes health expenditures of FATA.
+\Lump sum reimbursements of the federal, provincial/district governments' agencies have been included in the respective health expenditures of financing agent defined as "Other".

-HF.2 shows the private sector health expenditure which is further disaggregated intoHF.2.1 private health insurance, HF.2.2 household OOP health expenditures and HF.2.3 local/national NGOs.
+HF.2 shows the private sector health expenditure which is further disaggregated into HF.2.1 private health insurance, HF.2.2 household OOP health expenditures and HF.2.3 local/national NGOs.
 HF.3 (Row) shows the expenditures by donor agencies/development partners as financing agents.